 Crushed Concrete Charm

 Crushed concrete is an affordable way to get a solid base.
 I love its rustic vibe, and it’s a win-win since it’s eco-friendly too.
+Using recycled materials like this is one of my favorite eco-friendly project ideas.

 Wood Chip Wonder